 Also note that the performance numbers are often released by official government channels, which may have an agenda… I’ll leave it at that.
 Anyway, these are the 18 fastest fighter jets as recorded publicly.

 More info: Dassault Mirage 2000 5Mk2

 - Top Speed: 1,453 mph / 1,261 knots / 2,336 kmh at altitude

 - Max Range: 960 mi / 840 nmi / 1,550 km

 The Mirage 2000 is also a multirole fighter jet that is made in France by Dassault.
 As other countries battled for air supremacy, France realized that it also needed a super plane to even the playing field.
 This is what led to the creation of the Mirage 2000N and 2000D.

 Initially, they meant for the Mirage 2000N to be a fast attack nuclear weapon while the Mirage 2000D interdicted and engaged enemies in the air.
 However, when the Mirage 2000 finally hit the air in the early ’80s, they realized that it was better equipped for fast attacks characterized by dropping precision ordinance from long distances.
-The Mirage was able to approach Mach 2 speed while loaded with guided bombs and missiles.
+The Mirage was able to approach a top speed of Mach 2 speed while loaded with guided bombs and air-to-air missiles.

 - Top Speed: 1,472 mph / 1,280 knots / 2,379 kmh at altitude

 - Max Range: 1,677 mi / 1,457 nmi / 2,699 km